lulusec/SubHunter/README.md

 # SubHunter
-SubHunter is a Bash-based tool that leverages multiple external utilities to gather subdomains for a given target.
-It automates the reconnaissance process by chaining together powerful tools such as subfinder, amass, assetfinder, and others to maximize subdomain discovery.
+SubHunter is a Bash-based tool that automates subdomain enumeration by combining tools like subfinder, amass, and assetfinder.
+It streamlines both passive and active recon into one efficient workflow, helping security researchers map a target’s attack surface.
-The goal of SubHunter is to streamline passive and active enumeration into a single, efficient workflow — making it easier for penetration testers and bug bounty hunters to map a target's attack surface.

 ## Install SubHunter
 > ```